Wang-Yue/CamillaDSP-Monitor/README.md

 Q: I run into an error: `raise AttributeError(name) from None AttributeError: STALLED`

-You need to use the most recent version of `pycamilladsp` (in `next` branch). `STALLED` was added in this [commit](https://github.com/HEnquist/pycamilladsp/commit/1ec0fb4bc7a056dff1b07c2d46ce36db3993b6eb).
+A: You need to use the most recent version of `pycamilladsp` (in `next` branch). `STALLED` was added in this [commit](https://github.com/HEnquist/pycamilladsp/commit/1ec0fb4bc7a056dff1b07c2d46ce36db3993b6eb).

+Q: RME ADI-2 DAC has option to send mono audio to left and is very useful.

+A: Just select `Width` to `Mono` and `M/S Proc` to `On`.
+Now the right channel is silent.